-On January 13, 2015, the Company, together with Intrexon, entered into a License Agreement with MD Anderson.
-Pursuant to the License, the Company and Intrexon hold an exclusive, worldwide license to certain technologies owned and licensed by MD Anderson including technologies relating to novel chimeric antigen receptor (CAR) T-cell therapies arising from the laboratory of Laurence Cooper, M.D., Ph.D., professor of pediatrics at MD Anderson, as well as either co-exclusive or non-exclusive licenses under certain related technologies.
+On January 13, 2015, the Company, together with Intrexon, entered into a License Agreement, or the MD Anderson License, with The University of Texas M.D.
+Anderson Cancer Center, or MD Anderson.
+Pursuant to the MD Anderson License, the Company and Intrexon hold an exclusive, worldwide license to certain technologies owned and licensed by MD Anderson including technologies relating to novel chimeric antigen receptor (CAR) T-cell therapies, non-viral gene transfer systems, genetic modification and/or propagation of immune cells and other cellular therapy approaches Natural Killer, or NK Cells and T cell receptors, or TCR's arising from the laboratory of Laurence Cooper, M.D., Ph.D., who became the Chief Executive Officer of the Company on May 7, 2015 and was formerly a professor of pediatrics at MD Anderson and now currently a visiting scientist under that institution's policies, as well as either co-exclusive or non-exclusive licenses under certain related technologies.

-Pursuant to the terms of the License, MD Anderson received consideration of \$50 million in shares of the Company's common stock (or 10,124,561 shares), and \$50 million in shares of Intrexon's common stock in each case based on a trailing 20 day volume weighted average of the closing price of the Company's and Intrexon's common stock ending on the date prior to the announcement of the entry into the License, collectively referred to as the License Shares, pursuant to the terms of the License Shares Securities Issuance Agreement described below.
+Pursuant to the terms of the MD Anderson License, MD Anderson received consideration consisting of \$50 million in shares of the Company's common stock (or 10,124,561 shares), and \$50 million in shares of Intrexon's common stock, in each case based on a trailing 20 day volume weighted average of the closing price of the Company's and Intrexon's common stock ending on the date prior to the announcement of the entry into the MD Anderson License, collectively referred to as the License Shares, pursuant to the terms of the License Shares Securities Issuance Agreement described below.
+The License Shares were issued to MD Anderson on March 11, 2015 pursuant to the terms of the MD Anderson License.

-In addition, pursuant to the License, MD Anderson has agreed to transfer to the Company certain existing research programs described in the License and to grant to Intrexon and the Company certain additional technology rights related thereto.
-In connection with such transfer, the terms of the License also require the Company and Intrexon to enter into a research and development agreement with MD Anderson pursuant to which the Company will provide funding for certain research and development activities of MD Anderson for a period of three years, in an amount between \$15 and \$20 million per year.
-The first quarterly payment of \$3.75 million due under this arrangement was paid on April 13, 2015.
+In addition, pursuant to the MD Anderson License, MD Anderson has agreed to transfer to the Company certain existing research programs described in the MD Anderson License and to grant to Intrexon and the Company certain additional technology rights related thereto.
+In connection with such transfer, the terms of the MD Anderson License also require the Company and Intrexon to enter into a research and development agreement with MD Anderson pursuant to which the Company will provide funding for certain research development, preclinical and clinical activities of MD Anderson for a period of three years, in an amount between \$15 and \$20 million per year.
+The first quarterly payment of \$3.75 million due under this arrangement was paid on April 13, 2015 and is included in other current assets at June 30, 2015.
+The Company also made the second quarterly payment of \$3.75 million on July 13, 2015.